 We also regularly support several initiatives to promote social justice in a variety of ways.
 Click on the links below to find out more.

 We are aware that the COVID crisis will have a major impact on developing economies, and realise the need to continue using fairly traded products whenever possible.
-We look forward to resuming our church sales.

 Fair Trade activities in the Parish are run by a small committee which is always keen to recruit more members.
 For further information about Fair Trade, please click on this link to the Fair Trade Website.